edster9/TheOne-SDK/design.md

 ### Requirements

-To create an API wrapper for The One SDK, which is a Lord of the Rings API. `https://the-one-api.dev`
+To create an API wrapper for The One API, which is a Lord of the Rings data API. `https://the-one-api.dev`

 ### Credits

-This project is inspired by `https://github.com/imdurgadas/sdk-typescript` repository
+This project is inspired by the `https://github.com/imdurgadas/sdk-typescript` repository

 ### Libraries

-- `microbunle`
+- `microbundle`
 - `typescript`
 - `isomorphic-unfetch`